 Wireless technology is something that we truly take for granted these days.
-It was the stuff of science fiction up until recently, and it has become the norm today.
+It was considered science fiction up until recently, and it has already become the norm.

 Just try to imagine your day without Wi-Fi.